 Section 26.6.
 An employee who retires from service with the Employer shall be presented a retirement badge.
 The retiring employee shall also be presented with an identification card that identifies him or her as a retired Security Officer.
-In order to qualify for the provisions of this Section, the retiring employee must have completed ten (10) years of service with the Employer, and must apply for and be granted full retirement benefits by the Ohio Public Employees Retirement System (OPERS).
+In order to qualify for the provisions of this Section, the retiring employee must have completed ten

+(10) years of service with the Employer, and must apply for and be granted full retirement benefits by the Ohio Public Employees Retirement System (OPERS).

 Section 26.7.
-The changeover of uniforms for winter to summer is effective March 15th, however, officers involved in Police Memorial events or assigned to commencement details and other high profile special events as identified by the Chief of Police, shall wear winter uniforms.
+The changeover of uniforms for winter to summer is the month of March.
+During the month of March, officer may wear either the long sleeve uniform or the short sleeve uniform however, officers involved in Police Memorial events or assigned to commencement details and other high profile special events as identified by the Chief of Police, shall wear winter uniforms.